bernar0507/Eclipse-Ditto-MQTT-iWatch/README.md

 # Create the Thing
-We will use a WoT (Web of Things) Thing model to create our Digital Twin
+We will use a WoT (Web of Things) Thing model to create our Digital Twin:
 ```
 curl --location --request PUT -u ditto:ditto 'http://localhost:8080/api/2/things/org.Iotp2c:iwatch' \
   --header 'Content-Type: application/json' \